jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

 ### Value Network Loss Clipping
 This is another trick aimed at controlling the behavior of the gradients and preventing excessively large updates.
 The value function is trained on a mean-squared error (MSE) loss where the target values are value estimates from policy rollouts.
 This is contrast to supervised learning, where the targets are stationary ground-truth labels.
 Because the targets themselves are estimates derived from a stochastic sampling process, inaccurate targets which produce large errors can occur.

-Value network loss clipping constrains the change in value estimates to a "trust region" defined by the old value estimates $\pm\ \epsilon$.
+Value network loss clipping constrains the change in value estimates between policy iterations to a "trust region" of $\pm\ \epsilon$ from the old value estimates (equation below).
 (Constraining updates to a trust region is the central idea behind TRPO and PPO, but for action probabilities instead of value estimates.)

+$$V_t(s_0) \in \left[V_{t-1}(s_0) - \epsilon, V_{t-1}(s_0) + \epsilon\right]$$

-Once the new value estimates are at the edge of the trust region, no gradient will be calculated for target values outside of the trust region. $\epsilon$ is usually around $0.2$.
+Once the new value estimates are at the edge of the trust region, no gradient will be calculated for target values outside of the trust region. $\epsilon$ is usually set to something like $0.2$.

 <!-- The MSE loss can be clipped from [-k, k] where k is usually around 0.2. -->

-Strangely, I couldn't find much mention of this type of value clipping in the academic literature or on the internet, and I don't know if this technique has a proper name.
+Strangely, I couldn't find much mention of value network loss clipping in the academic literature or on the internet, and I don't know if this technique goes by another name.
 I only found [this paper](https://research.google/pubs/pub50213/) ("PPO-style pessimistic clipping") and this [GitHub issue](https://github.com/openai/baselines/issues/91).
 I don't think "pessimistic clipping" is an appropriate name, since "pessimism" in the context of value functions in RL usually means values are underestimated.

 Code Examples:
 - [RL Games](https://github.com/Denys88/rl_games/blob/8da6852f72bdbe867bf12f792b00df944b419c43/rl_games/common/common_losses.py#L7)